MSheshera/filter-scholar-alerts/README.md

 4. Under the left hand side "Services" menu **Add** the GMail API.

-5. **Run** the script with the mergeRecentScholarAlerts function selected, when you do this the first time it you will need to review the permissions that the app requires i.e. reading your email and sending you an email.
+5. **Run** the script with the `mergeRecentScholarAlerts` function selected in the top menu.
+When you do this the first time it you will need to **review the permissions** that the app requires i.e. reading your email and sending you an email.
 The app runs entirely on your account so there should be no privacy concerns.

 This is what it looks like on my account:
 <p align="center">